 9. The hyphen ( – )

 - A five-dollar hotel.

-- It is the long form of the hyphen It is used to emphasize a meaning in a sentence.
+- It is the long form of the hyphen.
+It is used to emphasize the meaning of a sentence.

-- They have the same function of commas when we want to give more explanation.
+- They have the same function as commas when we want to give more explanation.

-– I visited Marrakesh (which was full of tourists) on my way to the Atlas mountain for a hiking trip.
+- I visited Marrakesh (which was full of tourists) on my way to Atlas Mountain for a hiking trip.

 We use it to indicate omitted words or a pause in speech.

 They are used to enclose explanatory or qualifying material that is not essential to the sentence’s meaning, especially when quoting text.

 - “She went to the store [yesterday] to buy some groceries.”